raygpt/phone-anxiety/README.md

 5. Appointments are 30-minute blocks, for example, `9:30am-10:00am`.

-6. The goal is to return openings (essentially potential appointments) of 30-minute blocks in a full workday that may have 0 or more appointments already in it.
+6. The goal is to return openings (essentially potential appointments) of 30-minute blocks in a full workday that may have 0 or more appointments already scattered throughout it.

 7. The data in the database will consist of "opening" and "appointment" events in a random order of days and hours, but returned data should be sorted in ascending order by days and hours.